aws-samples/aws-hpc-tutorials/content/09-hpc-kubernetes/03-provision-fsx.md

 fsx-pvc   Bound    pvc-159049a3-d25d-465f-ad7e-3e0799756fce   1200Gi     RWX            fsx-sc         7m45s
 ```

-The FSx volume is now provisioned and ready to attach to pods.
+The **Bound** status indicates that the persistent volume claim is successfully bound to the persistent FSx volume and is ready to be mounted by pods.